-As a result, the Swedbank Group's reputation could be damaged and there may be a reluctance on the part of clients to enter into transactions where there is the possibility of a conflict, or if the Swedbank Group is seen as failing to identify, or deal appropriately with, conflicts of interest.
+The Swedbank Group's reputation could be damaged as a result and there may be a reluctance on the part of clients to enter transactions where there is the possibility of a conflict, or if the Swedbank Group is seen to fail to identify, or deal appropriately with, conflicts of interest.
 In the autumn of 2015, there was media coverage of certain transactions by some of Swedbank's senior executives which were perceived as raising conflicts of interest issues.
-In December 2015, Swedbank was notified by the SFSA that they were conducting an investigation into those transactions to see how Swedbank managed any conflicts of interest.
-The SFSA closed the investigation in Q2 2017 without any sanctions or further actions.
+In December 2015, Swedbank was notified by the Swedish FSA that they were conducting an investigation into those transactions to see how Swedbank has managed any conflicts of interest.
+In January 2016 Swedbank provided the Swedish